 Cultivating and practicing curiosity skills supports many critical aspects of our professional and personal lives.
 It creates an innate willingness to embrace new experiences, unfamiliar situations, and diverse environments.

-Besides, it generates the grounds for a continuous process of discovery, whether it is new information, people, or experiences.
-Curiosity skilled people also with other skills like the willingness to take risks with the possibility that the result may not be beneficial, but knowing that the learning process alone will add value.
+Besides, it generates the grounds for a continuous discovery process, whether it is new information, people, or experiences.
+Curiosity skilled people also with other skills like the willingness to take risks.
+The possibility that the result may not be beneficial, but knowing that the learning process alone will add value.

 Therefore, the basis of curiosity seems to be familiar with the mentality of the Growth Mindset theory.